kimteayon/x/packages/x/components/notification/index.en-US.md

 ];
 ```

-# Notes

-- XNotification is an extension of `window.Notification`.
-If the browser does not support Notification, all XNotification methods will have no effect.
-- The style and effect of XNotification notifications depend on the browser's support for Notification.
-For example, the `dir` property is ignored by most browsers.
-- XNotification can only manage notifications sent in the current instance.
-After the instance changes (e.g., page refresh), it cannot manage or close previously sent notifications.

-# FAQ
+## FAQ

-## I have granted notification permission for the current origin and the `onShow` callback is triggered, but why can't I see the notification?
+### I have granted notification permission for the current origin and the `onShow` callback is triggered, but why can't I see the notification?

 `Notification` is a system-level feature.
 Please ensure that notifications are enabled for the browser application on your device.